Tobias Wendl: Career

 Wendl was born on 16 June 1987 in Aachen, Germany.
 He began competing in the luge in 1993; and became a part of the national team in 2005, luging as a front.
 At the 2008 FIL World Luge Championships in Oberhof, Germany, he won a silver medal; and at the FIL European Luge Championships 2010 in Sigulda, Wendl won a silver medal in men's doubles and a bronze medal in the team relay events.
 He won a gold medal at the FIL World Luge Championships 2013, in Whistler, Canada.
 Wendl competes in the double with Tobias Arlt, and is the front.
 Their nickname when competing together is "The Bayern-Express" and "The Two Tobis".

 He competed at the 2024 FIL World Luge Championships and won a gold medal in the team relay and a bronze medal in the doubles event.

 Olympics

 Wendl won two gold medals at the 2014 Winter Olympics in Sochi; in the luge double with Tobias Arlt, he won a gold in a time of 1 minute and 38:933 seconds at the Sanki Sliding track: this was half a second ahead of the second-placed Andreas Linger and Wolfgang Linger of Austria; this winning margin was the biggest ever in Olympic luge doubles.
 In the pair's first run, they set a track record of 49.373 seconds.

 Wendl then won the team relay with Felix Loch, Natalie Geisenberger, and Tobias Arlt; finishing more than one full second ahead of the second-placed Russian Federation team, in a time of 2 minutes and 45.649 seconds.

+At the 2026 Winter Olympics, Wendl won a bronze medal in the doubles event, along with Arlt.
+This ended Germany's bid for a fourth consecutive gold medal in doubles at the Olympics.